nchelales/nhl_analytics/Introduction/Intro_fastRHockey.md

   habs_game_feed <- rbind(habs_game_feed, nhl_game_feed(val)$all_plays) #combine each dataframe together into one large data frame, with all the games
 }
 ```
-The first chunk of code takes the schedule data to identify the Canadiens game and uses it to build a dataframe of all the Habs 2021-2022 plays.
-The code uses a loop, which lacks elegance, but it gets the job done with the current library we are working with.
+ Note that the above code is a bit slow, but since the NHL play by play data does not include game ID information, this seems to be the only way to filter out by game.
+The code above could perhaps be improved filtering out shot selections when the data is initially loaded, and eliminating the next cell.
+For now, we will skip this improvement.

 ```r